Fansakone/FANSA/index.md

 I'm broadly interested in topics related to **macroeconomics** in _particular_ public finance, international trade, monetary policy and climate chance finance

-## Research Skills
+## Research skills
 I have good skills in quantitative analysis, applied econometrics and machine learning!

 ## Programming skills
 My favorite programming language is `python`.
 But I also work with Stata, Matlab.
-I have good skills in Excell, word and powerpoint.
+I have good skills in Excell, Word and PowerPoint.

 # Teachings

 ## courses taught
 - Initiation to economics (Fall 2021)

 ## Teaching assistant